 Since Bangkok's airport Suvarnabhumi is the central gate to Southeast Asia for the majority of tourists from overseas, it's the startig point for the most visitors to travel other parts of Thailand and also the neighboring countries.
 The travel agencies here sell a wide variety of tours all around the country and more.

 Wat Chana Songkhram is, by the way, a foundation from the early times of Rattanakosin Bangkok.
 It was founded by Mon People who supported the Siamese in their wars against the Burmese invaders in the 18th century.
-Now it's a greater temple district inmiddle of busy Bangkok and one of the quiet spots in the city.
+Now it's a greater temple district inmiddle of busy Khao San District and one of the quiet spots in the city.

 Wat Bowonniwet is one of the temples who rank highest in Thailand.
 It was built in 1829, and three kings spend some time there as buddhist monks: king Mongkut, Rama VII and king Bhumibol Adulyadej.
 The main attraction is an old Buddha which is said was created in the year 1357.
 The wall paintings of the temple alone are worth a visit, for they represent Thai classic temple paintings, although they could need some restoration.

 In the northeast of Rattanakosin Island, between the tourist center of Khao San and Fort Phra Sumen, lies a small Muslim community.
 On the other side of the main Chakrabongse Road is Banglamphu Market, where more masses of clothes and other accessoires are for sale.